The Car Connection INFINITI Q60 Overview

 All models get the same interior layout, including Infiniti's dual touchscreen setup that it cribbed from the Q50.
 The coupe places more of a premium on front passengers than the sedan, however, with better room up front for driver and passenger.

 Infiniti also used the Q60 coupe to unveil its latest "drive-by-wire" steering system that replaces mechanical linkages with an electronically controlled setup.
 The automaker called it Direct Adaptive Steering, and made it available as an option in Premium trimmed models.

 After it was new in 2017 and unchanged in 2018, Infiniti dropped the turbo-4 for 2019.
 For 2022 it added wireless Apple CarPlay.

-Born of a sedan line that has itself grown from G35 Sedan to G37 Sedan to the all-new Q50, but built from the ground up to be a two-door, the Q60 draws its lineage back to the G35 Coupe, introduced in 2003.
-Powered by a 3.5-liter V-6 from which it drew its name, the G35 Coupe quickly drew attention for its pleasing, if none-too-daring styling, well-executed cabin, and engaging performance.
+Born of a sedan line that has itself grown from G35 Sedan to G37 Sedan to the all-new Q50, but built from the ground up to be a two-door, the Q60 draws its lineage back to the G35 Coupe, which was introduced in 2003.
+Powered by a 3.5-liter V-6 from which it took its name, the G35 Coupe quickly drew attention for its pleasing, if none-too-daring styling, well-executed cabin, and engaging performance.

 Though the new 3.7-liter engine wasn't quite as sonorous as its predecessor, its high power output and willingness to rev up to its 7,500-rpm limit quickly won fans.
 As the model line developed, particularly in Sport trim, the G37 became recognized as a legitimate luxury/performance coupe, capable of running with the established German leaders of the segment, though at the expense of ride quality in more ordinary driving.